OctopusDeploy/blog/blog/2025-01/2025-deprecated-features/index.md

 Microsoft [dropped extended support](https://learn.microsoft.com/en-us/lifecycle/products/windows-server-2008) for the Windows Server 2008 family in January 2020.
 This operating system is also the last Windows OS that does not support .NET Core, one of the languages used to build Octopus Deploy.
 The complexity required to support this legacy platform now outweighs the value to our customers.

 As noted above, we are updating our support policy to only cover platforms supported by the vendors themselves, so from `2025.1` Octopus will no longer support running workloads on Windows machines running on any version of Windows Server 2008 or older.
-Users should expect that changes may be introduced at any point that prevent standard deployment and runbook tasks from executing on these operating system.
+Users should expect that changes will be introduced in an upcoming release that prevents standard deployment and runbook tasks from executing on these operating system.

 :::hint
 Please note, there is no requirement changes for later Windows versions or Linux targets as part of this change since modern platforms instead utilize .NET Core.